adamtilson/ense370/lab-6/lab-doc.md

 J. Atwood, [Code Smells](https://blog.codinghorror.com/code-smells/), Coding Horror

-If you use a readme.md, and wish to do diffs, you can implement them lile this:
+If you use a readme.md, and wish to document code with diffs, you can implement them like this:

-I wish I had learned about this sooner!

 ```diff
 public class Hello